arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/InArangosh.md

 `users.revokeCollection(user, database)`

-This revokes the access level setting to the collection *collection* for the user *user*.
+This clears the access level setting to the collection *collection* for the user *user*.
+The system will either fallback to the wildcard collection access level or default to *No Access*

 Replace
 -------